Death of Chan Yin-lam: HKDI footage

-Students from the Hong Kong Design Institute where she was a student demanded the release of CCTV footage from 19 September as Chan was last seen on campus.
+Students from the Hong Kong Design Institute, where she was a student, demanded the release of CCTV footage from 19 September as Chan was last seen on campus.
 On 15 October, after a sit-in, campus management acceded to the demands and released some partial footage, but disgruntled students demanded the integral unedited footage with a 30-minute deadline.
 When they failed to comply with the deadline, school premises were vandalised, surveillance cameras were damaged and a fire alarm was set off.
 The VTC later suspended all classes between 15 and 17 October.
 The VTC has since released additional CCTV clips after 200 students, amid class suspension, rallied inside the campus to support an online appeal for an indefinite class boycott.

 After the Design Institute had disclosed surveillance videos and the girl's mother had appealed for an end to the speculation of Chan's death, students continued to demand the release of integral footage from surveillance cameras for 29 and 30 October.
-Masked protesters accused the school of downplaying the situation; they continued to damage facilities and equipment on campus for two days, with the police ended up having to be called.
+Masked protesters accused the school of downplaying the situation; they continued to damage facilities and equipment on campus for two days, with the police eventually being called.

-Online rumours suggested that the girl in the footage was an imposter, and that an actress had appeared in some cover-up by authorities (although there is little evidence to support this claim).
-For the coroner's inquest, Chan's family members, social workers, and friends all identified the girl on the footage as Chan.
+Online rumours suggested that the girl in the footage was an imposter, and that an actress had appeared in some cover-up by authorities, although there is little evidence to support this claim.
+At the coroner's inquest, Chan's family members, social workers, and friends all identified the girl on the footage as Chan.
 Ho Yun-loi, her grandfather, confirmed that he saw Chan in the same clothing on the morning of 19 September.
 The Coroner's Court jury accepted in the verdict that the girl in the footage was Chan.

 Cremation

 Chan's body was cremated on 10 October, the day after police had confirmed the corpse as Chan's.
-Suspicions were stirred at the apparently hasty cremation of Chan's body soon after the death, but the police countered that the coroner had authorised the process.
+Suspicions were stirred by the apparently hasty cremation so soon after the death, but the police countered that the coroner had authorised the process.
 Former forensic pathologist Philip Beh Swan-lip commented that the circumstances of the discovery and cremation of Chan's body were suspicious: discoveries of fully naked bodies in the sea are generally treated as suspect and would require thorough investigations.
 Beh agreed that Chan's body had been hastily cremated, and urged police to release further information about the autopsy and for a coroner's inquest to be undertaken.